 Lastly, Facebook offers instant experience ads which enable consumers to interact with your brand on a full-screen with just one click.
 It helps marketers grab the attention of consumers and share high-quality content.
 This instant experience works in conjunction with the other ad formats above.

-These eCommerce advertising formats are optimized for mobile and designed to capture your audience’s attention.
+These ad formats are optimized for mobile and designed to capture your audience’s attention.
 Within a single ad, eCommerce brands can showcase appealing videos and photos or let their audience swipe through carousels, tilt to pan or explore images with tagged products.
 See how digital health clinic, Roman, doubled sales and click-through rate and increased conversion rate by 45% by switching ad formats to Facebook Instant Experience.

 Targeting Your Facebook Audience